 CHATEAU SUR MER

-Chateau-sur-Mer was originally built as an Italianate-style villa for China trade merchant William Shepard Wetmore.
+Chateau-sur-Mer was the most palation residence in Newport from the time it was completed until the construction of the Vanderbilt houses in the 1890s.
+It was originally built as an Italianate-style villa for China trade merchant William Shepard Wetmore.
 When Mr. Wetmore died in 1862, his son left architect Richard Morris Hunt to remodel and redecorate the estate in the Second Empire French style.
 Chateau-sur-Mer's grand scale and lavish parties ushered in the Gilded Age of Newport.

 The house was purchased by the Preservation Society in 1969 and designated a National Historic Landmark in 2006.